 Customer Traffic Profitability Analysis

 With Kentik’s Ultimate Exit analysis, GTT can see where traffic is entering its network and where and to whom that traffic exits.
 That lets GTT quantify not only traffic volume but also how far the traffic traveled across its backbone.
 This combination of metrics is one of the “holy grails” of network traffic analysis because it provides a better understanding of the cost of any subset of traffic.
-With that level of granularity, GTT can truly optimize their business and, based on data rather than offers, negotiate much better contracts than ever before.
+With that level of granularity, GTT can truly optimize their business and, based on data rather than estimations, negotiate much better contracts than ever before.

 Cross-Departmental Network Visibility